My Engineering Portfolio

 -

-Spinning dials contain raised English alphabet letters and their braille counterparts, allowing those with no braille experience to spell words for individuals who need to learn the braille alphabet
+Spinning dials contain English alphabet letters and their raised braille counterparts, allowing those with no braille experience to adequately teach

 -